Brenda Hale, Baroness Hale of Richmond: Hong Kong judgeship

 In June 2021, she revealed her wish of not wanting to be reappointed as a judge in Hong Kong after her three-year term ending in July.
-As she was making her decision known before a webinar, she also mentioned the impact of the security law and said, ‘The jury is out on how they will be able to operate the new national security law.
-There are all sorts of question marks up in the air.’
+As she was making her decision known before a webinar, she also mentioned the impact of the security law and said, 'The jury is out on how they will be able to operate the new national security law.
+There are all sorts of question marks up in the air.'
 However, the Hong Kong Judiciary claimed that her leaving was for personal reasons.

-Hale became the first senior British judge to quit Hong Kong’s top court after her fellow judge, Australian James Spigelman resigned as a Hong Kong judge in November 2020.
+Lady Hale became the first senior British judge to quit Hong Kong's top court after her fellow judge, Australian James Spigelman, resigned as a Hong Kong judge in November 2020.

+House of Lords

+Lady Hale became a member of the House of Lords following her appointment as a law lord, and was introduced to the Lords on 12 January 2004.

+In September 2023, Lady Hale was identified by The Guardian as one of eleven peers who had not sworn or affirmed the oath of allegiance to King Charles III and could not sit or vote in the House of Lords until they had done so.
+Describing her appointment as a law lord, Hale stated: "I do not accept that I have neglected any 'duties' because I was not appointed as a parliamentarian", and planned to "play a modest part" in the Lords, having retired from judicial office.
+She made her maiden speech on 23 November 2023, citing "the disruption caused by Covid and [her] own diffidence about whether [she] could make a useful contribution" for not having participated in parliamentary debates since her retirement as a judge.